Xarxese/Strapi/README.md

 -   Sign-up on http://localhost:1337/admin
 -   Create a new user with role authenticate
 -   In parameter check if role authenticate is on find, findone for pokemon
--   run live serve on file StrapiApiFront
+-   Run live serve on file StrapiApiFront

 ## KNOW BUGS ! 🤔
 - 100 Max query to get pokemon in DB